fboulnois/supreme-court-overturn-analysis/README.md

-Luckily for us, [Congress provides a table](https://constitution.congress.gov/resources/decisions-overruled/) of all of the previous decisions overruled by subsequent decisions!
+Luckily for us, [Congress provides a table](https://constitution.congress.gov/resources/decisions-overruled/) of all of the previous decisions overruled by subsequent decisions.

 The first step is thus to download this table locally as a CSV.